P3Senpai/Slovakia2019/README.md

  * Code changes to fix the null gamepad reference when users try to reference the gamepads in the init() portion of their op mode.
  * NXT light sensor output is now properly scaled.
 Note that teams might have to readjust their light threshold values in their op modes.
  * On DS user interface, gamepad icon for a driver will disappear if the matching gamepad is disconnected or if that gamepad gets designated as a different driver.
- * Robot Protocol (ROBOCOL) version number info is displayed in About screen on RC and DS apps.
+ * org.firstinspires.ftc.teamcode.Robot Protocol (ROBOCOL) version number info is displayed in About screen on RC and DS apps.
  * Incorporated a display filter on pairing screen to filter out devices that don’t use the “<TEAM NUMBER>-“ format.
 This filter can be turned off to show all WiFi Direct devices.
  * Updated text in License file.
  * Fixed formatting error in OpticalDistanceSensor.toString().